ricardodeazambuja/RCHummer/README.md

   - $ sudo pip install tornado

-Example of asymptotic curve used to reach higher speeds faster:
+Example of asymptotic curve used to reach higher speeds faster (remember, the motor response is not linear):
 ![Now it's easier for battery swapping](Improving_response.png)